 A person knowingly providing false information on a voter registration affidavit may be guilty of a Class C felony, punishable by up to five (5) years imprisonment and/or $10,000 fine.
 HRS §19-3.5

-Registered voters will receive a voter notification card (“yellow card”) a few weeks prior to Election Day.
-Receipt of this card notifies you that you are a registered voter in the State of Hawaii.
-The card will indicate your voter registration status and your polling place.
-Should you wish to follow up on your voter registration application, contact your Clerk’s Office.
+Registered voters will receive a voter notification card (“yellow card”) prior to Election Day.
+Receipt of this card confirms that you are a registered voter in the State of Hawaii and will automatically be mailed a ballot.
+Should you wish to verify your voter registration status, utilize the Online Voter Registration System, or contact us at (808) 453-VOTE (8683) or toll free at 1-800-442-VOTE (8683).

 Additional Questions?
 Visit Frequently Asked Questions for answers to the most common questions about voter registration.